US Senate career of Strom Thurmond: Nixon's resignation

-Fifth term (1979–1985)
+Sixth term (1979–1985)

 In his general election campaign, Thurmond faced Charles Ravenel, a local banker and former gubernatorial candidate.
 Ravenel charged Thurmond with not standing up for South Carolina's educational needs and having been behind the lack of funding.
 Thurmond responded to the charges by stating that he thought the state had made advancements in its education system.
 Thurmond and Ravenel made a joint appearance in April, where Thurmond discussed his position on a variety of issues.

 The higher amount of African-Americans voting in elections was taken into account by the Ravenel campaign, which sought to gain this group of voters by reviving interest in older statements by Thurmond.
 In his courting of black voters, Thurmond was noted to have not undergone "any ideological transformation" but instead devoted himself to making personal contact with members of the minority group.
 Thurmond's influence in national politics allowed him to have correspondence with staffers from the Nixon administration which gave him "a unique advantage in announcing federal grants and bird-dogging federal projects of particular interest to black voters."

 By May 1978, Thurmond held a 30-point lead over Ravenel among double digits of undecided voters.
-Thurmond won a fifth term with 351,733 votes to Ravenel's 281,119.
+Thurmond won a sixth term with 351,733 votes to Ravenel's 281,119.
 The race would later be assessed as the last serious challenge to Thurmond during his career.